Actindo-AG/Documentation/BigCommerce/Integration/02_Particularities.md

 ### Related products

 <!---Related offers in *BigCommerce* are used differently than in the *Actindo* standard.
 In the *Actindo* standard, the offer bundles define offers that complete an offer.
 For example, a power supply unit that is required in addition to a device and part of the offer.
 In *BigCommerce*, the related offers are used to present similar offers that may be of additional interest to the customer.-->
 You can select related products in the corresponding attribute.
 You can select only those products as related if they exist as *Omni-Channel* offers for the *BigCommerce* connection.
-These offers are shown in *BigCommerce* as related if they are uploaded from *Actindo* and if they are available in the shop.
+These offers are displayed in *BigCommerce* as related if they are uploaded from *Actindo* and if they are available in the shop.

 **To do**:
 1. Create offers that are applied the *BigCommerce* connection.
 These offers have automatically been assigned the attribute groups relevant for the *BigCommerce* connection.
 For detailed information on creating offers, see [Manage the offers](../../Channels/Operation/01_ManageOffers.md) in the *Omni-Channel* documentation.
-2. For each offer, check the *Related product* attribute, that it only contains related products that you want to actively use in the *BigCommerce* storefront.
+2. For each offer, check the *Related product* attribute, that it only contains related products that you want to actively offer in the *BigCommerce* storefront.
 <!--- ich kann ja gar keine Produkte als related kennzeichnen, wenn sie nicht BigCommerce zugeordnet sind??-->